perl-actions/install-with-cpm/README.md

 ## Using it in a GitHub workflow

-Here is a sample integration using install-cpm action to test your Perl Module using multiple Perl versions.
+Here is a sample integration using install-with-cpm action to test your Perl Module using multiple Perl versions.

 ```yaml